Ulquios/my-list-component/README.md

 This package is available on npm: https://www.npmjs.com/package/ulq-components

-To add it to your project as a dependency:
+To add ulq-components to your project:
 ```bash
 npm install ulq-components --save
 ```

+Check out the Stencil.js docs [here](https://stenciljs.com/docs/overview) to learn more about framework integration.

-## How to get the project and use it to make your own components
+## How to use this project template to make your own components

 Clone the repository: